filip1/dearmep/doc/data-protection.md

 ## Call Feedback

 After a call, Users are asked to provide feedback about the experience, and whether they think they were successful in convincing the other person.
-This feedback is stored in the database, together with some statistical information like the User’s country and language as well as the unhashed country code and prefix as described above, but not the whole phone number.
+This feedback is stored in the database, together with some statistical information like the User’s country and language as well as possibly the unhashed country code and prefix as described above, but not the whole phone number.

 A unique feedback token will be issued per call to allow users to only leave feedback if they actually made a call, and only once per call.
 If the User declined being connected to their Destination, or we detect that connecting the call did not work, no token will be generated.